 Also, if you are looking for the answer to “How To Get a Computer Science Degree?” we recommend you read our article on the same.
-From 12th standard majors to undergraduate studies and the alternative of diploma courses, we cover it all!
+From 12th-standard majors to undergraduate studies and alternative diploma courses, we cover it all!

 Digital marketing is one of the up-and-coming courses after 12th computer science without maths.
 It involves promoting products or services using digital channels like the internet, social media, search engines, mobile devices, and electronic billboards.
 The goal of digital marketing is to reach a larger audience and drive more sales through online platforms.

 Digital marketing is one of the most sought-after skills in the digital world.
 Since technology is becoming the centre of every company’s progress, more operations are moving online.
 Since digital marketing is closely related to the IT industry, the demand for proficient digital marketing experts is increasing rapidly.
 You could gain considerable practical and valuable knowledge after studying digital marketing, including skills like:

 - Content marketing: creating and distributing relevant content to attract and engage an audience

 - Social media marketing: using social media platforms to promote a product or service and engage with customers

 - Paid advertising: using paid media and display advertising to drive traffic to a website or landing page